-Excess stomach fat, stretch marks, and a sagging abdominal can be treated through a tummy tuck.
+Excess stomach fat, stretch marks, and a sagging abdomen can be treated through a tummy tuck.
 This procedure can dramatically improve stomach shape and appearance.

 Excess fat in the lower abdomen is a common complaint for both men and women.
 Women have the additional concern of childbirth which significantly alters the abdominal muscles.
 When there is good skin tone, no stretch marks, and a limited amount of fat, liposuction alone is usually the best option.
 However, when stretch marks are present in addition to stretched abdominal muscles, a tummy tuck remains the best option.
 In this procedure, the incision is kept below your underwear line and a wedge of fat and skin is removed.

 The belly button is relocated and the abdominal muscles tightened to give an hourglass shape.
 This procedure is generally combined with liposuction to the flanks to further sculpt the body.

 Patient: 35 year old female

 Procedure: Full Abdominoplasty with short vertical scar due to mild laxity.

 Additional information: The after photos were taken 6 months post-op.
 Due to having darker skin, her scar will take upwards of one year to mature.